scorpido74/azure-docs.nl-nl/articles/active-directory/develop/tutorial-v2-android.md

 ## <a name="prerequisites"></a>Vereisten

-* Voor deze zelf studie is Android Studio versie 16 of hoger vereist (19 + wordt aanbevolen).
+* Voor deze zelf studie is Android Studio versie 3,5 vereist.

 ## <a name="create-a-project"></a>Een project maken